 Authorities in Australia have investigated and/or disciplined general practitioners who diverge from established science-based standards of care in the diagnosis or treatment of Lyme disease.
 These practitioners include:

-Sandeep Gupta, Tania Ash, Andrew Ladhams, and Peter Mayne have each been associated with the pseudoscience advocacy group ILADS.
+Sandeep Gupta, Tania Ash, Andrew Ladhams, Peter Mayne, Greg Emerson have each been associated with the pseudoscience advocacy group ILADS.

 Clear statement from the Government of Australia

 In a June 2018 position statement, the Australian Government Department of Health emphasized: